CLAIRE-Labo/python-ml-research-template/installation/conda-osx-arm64-mps/README.md

 ## Maintaining the environment

 System dependencies are managed by conda, otherwise when not available, by brew.
-(We try to keep everything self-container as much as possible.)
+(We try to keep everything self-contained as much as possible.)
 Python dependencies are managed by both conda and pip.

 - Use `conda` for system and non-Python dependencies needed to run the project code (e.g., image libraries, etc.).